 “I don’t know, but what I do know is that this lycan is of royalty.
 He is a king or something and he is going to kill us all.
 You are going to wish a werewolf had torn you apart instead,” he said with pity.

 I didn’t need his pity.
 I crawled and hid myself in a dark corner.
 Why did this have to happen to me?
-I had a normal life once, then ten years ago exactly on my tenth birthday xxxx came crashing down on us.
+I had a normal life once, then ten years ago exactly on my tenth birthday hell came crashing down on us.

 Scientists and doctors said it was a virus gone wild while people like my parents, who were strongly religious, came up with some biblical reason, like the devil had come to wipe us all from the planet by using his demon wolves.

-As for me, this was pure xxxx.
+As for me, this was pure hell.
 The first time I encountered a werewolf was when one decided to gate-crash my birthday, sinking its teeth greedily into my parents’ flesh while I hid under a table like a coward.

 I became an orphan on my own birthday, a typical sad life story.